ToxSearch: Evolving Prompts for Toxicity Search in Large Language Models: Methodology

 \subsection{Parent Selection}

-Parent selection is adaptive with three modes governed by short-horizon progress and stagnation namely \textsc{Default}, \textsc{Explore} and \textsc{Exploit}. \textsc{Default} samples one random elite and one random non-elite. \textsc{Explore} samples one random elite and two random non-elites, activating after no new most toxic prompt is found within a window of $W$ previous generations to increase diversity. \textsc{Exploit} samples two random elites and one random non-elite, triggering if there is a negative average population toxicity trend in the window $W$ to intensify selection pressure.
+Parent selection is adaptive with three modes governed by short-horizon progress and stagnation, namely \textsc{Default}, \textsc{Explore} and \textsc{Exploit}. \textsc{Default} samples one random elite and one random non-elite. \textsc{Explore} samples one random elite and two random non-elites, activating after no new most toxic prompt is found within a window of $W$ previous generations to increase diversity. \textsc{Exploit} samples two random elites and one random non-elite, triggering if there is a negative average population toxicity trend in the window $W$ to intensify selection pressure.
 Mode decisions are driven by the slope of the recent trend in average fitness, computed on the pre-redistribution valid pool $V_g=E_g\cup N_g\cup U_g$ (elites, non-elites, under-performing).
 Using $V_g$ avoids post-selection bias, as excluding under-performers artificially inflates means and can mask regressions, whereas including all valid outputs measures true search efficiency per budgeted query and shows if the variants generated are increasing the average fitness of the population, hence quantifying the variants generation quality.
 Let $\bar{s}_g$ be the average fitness on $V_g$ at generation $g$.
 Over a sliding window of $W$ generations (set to 5 in our experiments), set $x_i=i$ and $y_i=\bar{s}_{g-W+1+i}$ for $i=0,\dots,W-1$ and fit $y=\beta_0+\beta_1 x$ by ordinary least squares, where $x_i$ indexes the generation within the window, $y_i$ is the corresponding mean fitness.
 The closed-form slope is $\widehat{\beta}_1 = \frac{\sum_{i=0}^{W-1}(x_i-\bar{x})(y_i-\bar{y})}{\sum_{i=0}^{W-1}(x_i-\bar{x})^2}$ implemented as \texttt{np.polyfit(x, y, 1)[0]}.
 At each generation we update $\bar{s}_g$ on $V_g$ and fit an OLS line to the most recent $W$ points to obtain the slope $\widehat{\beta}_1$.
 With tolerance $\tau_{\text{slope}}=10^{-3}$, the controller selects: